hezarfenfly/BetweenNET/README.md

 ```

 ### **Output**
-Files will be located at out/Betweenness
+Files will be located at out/Betweenness <br/>
-Sample: TCGA-22-5478-01.txt
+Ex: TCGA-22-5478-01.txt
 ```
 Gene         Betweenness value
 A1BG    :    676.579